julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 ---

-## A Practical System of 13 Folk Workings for People Whose Protection Isn't Holding.
+## 13 Folk Workings for People Whose Protection Isn't Holding

 You've cleansed the space.
 You've burned the herbs.
 You've set the intentions.